 Woven textiles, or serru rabal in the Wolof language, are the most cared for objects in a Senegalese home.
 They are treasured by women who dress their fabrics with incense.
 These textiles, loaded with symbolic meaning, are presented at specific moments in life, from birth to death.
 Even today, serru rabal are used as a shield against evil.
 Bramble's contemporary pattern displays the hexagon - a symbol of wisdom, life, and health present in Islamic, Christian, and Judaic history.
 Bramble created both the positive and negative versions of this symbol to reinforce the idea of unity and complementarity, much like the concept of yin-yang in Eastern thought.

 The woven textile is carefully applied to a linen substrate, which provides a border between the textile and frame.
-This product is offered in four framing options: black, white, and maple mouldings in a modern cap, and our premium shadowbox.
+This product is offered in four framing options: black, white, and maple mouldings in a modern cap, and lucite.
 A white linen is paired with our wood mouldings, set back with linen-covered spacers; a natural flax linen is paired with the shadowbox.
 Our signature gold St. Frank plate is featured in the bottom right-hand corner of each piece.

 Framed dimensions differ based on the frame option selected.